 - Location Information — such as your computer’s Internet Protocol address, your mobile device’s GPS, Bluetooth, or WiFi signal or information about nearby WiFi access points, beacons and cell towers that may be transmitted to us when you use certain Services.

-- Information from Third-Party Sources – We may receive information about you from publicly and commercially available sources, as permitted by law, which we may combine with other information we receive from or about you.
+- Information from Third-Party Sources – We may receive information about you from other sources, such as publicly available sources and third-party services and organizations, as permitted by law.
+We may combine this information with other information we receive from or about you.
 For example, we may receive information about you from a social media site (e.g., Facebook or Twitter) if you connect to or from the Services through that site.